SkunkSonicLLC/truthPrintz/README.md

 We are committed to fostering an open and inclusive environment.
 Please review and adhere to our [Link to Code of Conduct - Will be created] to ensure respectful and constructive interactions within the community.

 License
-truthPrintz - Global Operating System is licensed under the Apache License 2.0.
+truthPrintz - Global Operating System is licensed under the MIT License.

 Contact
 For any questions or inquiries, please feel free to reach out to us through [Link to Communication Channel - e.g., Discord, Mailing List].